programminghistorian/jekyll/lessons/counting-frequencies.md

 -   `obo.py`

-If you do not have these files from the previous lesson, you can download a zip file from the previous lesson here.[BROKEN LINK][]
+If you do not have these files, you can download programming-historian-3, a ([zip][]) file from the previous lesson.

 Frequencies
 -----------